Chumash people: Prior to European contact (pre-1542)

-Spanish contact and the mission period (1542–1834)
+Spanish/Mexican era (1542–1846)

-The Spaniard Juan Cabrillo was the first European to make contact with the coastal Alta Californian tribes in the year 1542.
+The maritime explorer Juan Cabrillo was the first European to make contact with the coastal Alta Californian tribes in the year 1542.
 Cabrillo died and was buried on San Miguel Island, but his men brought back a diary that contained the names and population counts for many Chumash villages, such as Mikiw.
 Spain claimed what is now California from that time forward, but did not return to settle until 1769, when the first Spanish soldiers and missionaries arrived with the double purpose of Christianizing the Native Americans and facilitating Spanish colonization.
 By the end of 1770, missions and military presidios had been founded at San Diego to the south of Chumash lands and Monterey to their north.

 With the arrival of the Europeans "came a series of unprecedented blows to the Chumash and their traditional lifeways.
 Anthropologists, historians, and other scholars have long been interested in documenting the collision of cultures that accompanied the European exploration and colonization of the Americas."
-Spain settled on the territory of the Chumash in 1770.
-They founded colonies, bringing in missionaries to begin evangelizing Native Americans in the region by forcing Chumash villages into numerous missions springing up along the coast.
+In 1770, Spain settled in Chumash territory.
+They founded colonies, bringing in missionaries to begin evangelizing Native Americans in the region by forcing Chumash villages into numerous missions that emerged along the coast.